frazs/katacoda-courses/kubernetes-cncf/module-4/intro.md

 In the following steps you will learn:

 - How to deploy ElasticSearch, Fluentd, and Kibana
-- How to generate log events and query then in Kibana
+- How to generate log events and query them in Kibana

 ## Forwarding: Fluent Bit ##